Kenny Kunene: Career

 Kunene attended Marobe Primary School, Rearabetswe Secondary school and Vista University.
-He later became an English and History teacher.
-Kunene was imprisoned from 1997 to 2003 after being convicted of running a ponzi scheme.
+He later became an English and history teacher.
+Kunene was imprisoned from 1997 to 2003 after being convicted of running a Ponzi scheme.
 While in prison, he organised parties to build goodwill among his fellow inmates and was influential in prison.
-After he was released he went to work at Calculus Private School in Bloemfontein and later began working with convicted bank robber Gayton McKenzie who had since become a motivational speaker.
+After he was released, he went to work at Calculus Private School in Bloemfontein and later began working with convicted bank robber Gayton McKenzie, who had since become a motivational speaker.
 Kunene and McKenzie then invested in a seafood distribution business.

 Kunene has also worked as a public relations consultant and lobbyist for mining companies.
-In March 2012 the Hawks (special police investigative unit) spokesman McIntosh Polela confirmed that the Hawks have done an investigation into Kunene regarding fraudulent representations to communities and potential shareholders as part of the application for mining rights by Central Rand Gold (CRG).
+In March 2012 the Hawks (special police investigative unit) spokesman McIntosh Polela confirmed that the Hawks had made an investigation into Kunene regarding fraudulent representations to communities and potential shareholders as part of the application for mining rights by Central Rand Gold (CRG).
 No charges were levelled.

 Kunene was a supporter of the African National Congress until 2013 when he wrote a scathing open letter to President Jacob Zuma criticising his leadership.
 In July 2013, Kunene briefly joined the Economic Freedom Fighters as a high-profile member of the organisation's "Central Command Team" before resigning from the organisation in August 2013.

 In November 2013, Kunene became the Secretary-General of a newly formed political party, the Patriotic Alliance.
-He left the party in 2014 after the national and provincial elections.
-Kunene is currently focusing on his businesses including a Smart City Technology Company which has YooKoo Ride an e-hailing Taxi App in South Africa, Public Relations, Government Relations, Skills Training and Development and Mining consulting and Investment.
+Kunene is currently focusing on his businesses, including a smart city technology company which operates YooKoo Ride, an e-hailing taxi app in South Africa, public relations, government relations, skills training and development and mining consulting and Investment.
+Kunene is currently serving as Transport MMC in the City of Johannesburg.